noorkhokhar99/live-cricket-score/README.md

 ### Notes

-  1. This script was developed and tested only on Windows 10, Python v3.7.9.
+  1. This script was developed and tested only on Windows 10, Python v3.7.9 & mac os , v3.8.8

   2. The live scores are fetched from http://static.cricinfo.com/rss/livescores.xml.
 The scores are generally fast and reliable from this source.
 But sometimes, other sources like cricbuzz might be faster by a ball or two.